lifegame1lu111/discord-active-dev-badge/README.md

 ```
 To build the bot simply type make and press Enter.

-A tutorial for the concord setup can be found [here](https://github.com/Cogmasters/concord/blob/dev/README.md)
+A tutorial to setup concord can be found [here](https://github.com/Cogmasters/concord/blob/dev/README.md)